Lumi-supercomputer/Getting_Started_with_AI_workshop/05_Running_containers_on_LUMI/reference_solution/reference_solution.md

 exit
 ```

-Remember that instead of manually specifying the bind mounts, you may load the `singulariy-CPE-bits` module:
+Remember that instead of manually specifying the bind mounts, you may load the `singularity-AI-bindings` module:

 ```bash
 $ module use /appl/local/containers/ai-modules